sonusz/PhasorToolBox/README.md

 Tested on RedHat 7.2 with Python 3.6

-### Update 0.2
+### Update version 0.2 Jan 13, 2018
 Add PcapParser().

 Now you can parse synchrophasor messages from a pcap file.

 Usage:
 ```python